justinclift/goir1/README.md

 When this runs, it generates an LLVM IR bitcode file `goir1.bc`.

+## Displaying the text representation of IR

-To convert that to a text representation, `llvm-link -S` seems to work ok:
+To convert LLVM bitcode to a text representation, `llvm-link -S` seems to work ok:

 ```
 $ llvm-link -S -v goir1.bc